Investor Relations

 Any amounts spent by such industry trade associations on political spending are generally not attributed to the Company, provided that such activities are not controlled by the Company and are generally undertaken for the benefit of the industry or members of the organization as a whole.
 From time to time, the Company may ask its employees to consider contributions towards these types of associations, provided that any such contributions are purely voluntary.

-Employees, acting solely in their personal capacity, may participate in political activity and make political contributions at their own expense, but may not seek reimbursement from the Company for contributions that are prohibited by the above policy.
+Employees, acting solely in their personal capacity, may participate in political and charitable activity and make political and charitable contributions at their own expense, but may not seek reimbursement from the Company for contributions that are prohibited by the above policy.
 Personal, non-corporate contributions, for which no reimbursement is sought, are not affected by the restrictions of this policy.

 Sustainability Policy